Monday, August 29, 2022

 During King William IV's reign, Adelaide Cottage had a "similar status to Frogmore House," then the home of her sister-in-law, Princess Augusta.
 But Adelaide Cottage and the grounds were much smaller than Frogmore House and "has never provided a home for a member of the Royal Family."

-After William IV's death in June 1837, Queen Adelaide retired to Bushey Heath, where she died in 1849.
+After William IV's death in June 1837, Queen Adelaide retired to Bushey Heath until 1848, when she moved to Bentley Priory in Stanmore.
+She died at Bentley Priory on December 2, 1849.

 William's successor was his 18-year-old niece, Victoria, who often visited the cottage after she became queen.
 She enjoyed having breakfast or tea at Adelaide Cottage.